entomb/OBJ-MySQL/README.md

 OBJ-MySQL
 =========

-OBJ MySQL is a simple MySQL Abstraction Layer for PHP>5.2 that provides a simple and _secure_ interaction with you database using mysqli_* functions at its core.
+OBJ MySQL is a simple MySQL Abstraction Layer for PHP>5.2 that provides a simple and _secure_ interaction with your database using mysqli_* functions at its core.

 _This project is under construction, any feedback would be appreciated_